-As of the date of this Base Prospectus, SBSA's short and long-term foreign currency deposit rating was assessed by Moody's Investors Service Cyprus Ltd. ("Moody's") as NP and Ba2, respectively, with a negative outlook and SBSA's short and long-term foreign currency issuer default rating was assessed by Fitch Ratings Limited ("Fitch") as B and BB-, respectively, with a negative outlook.
-As of the date of this Base Prospectus, SBG's long-term Issuer rating was assessed by Moody's as Ba3 with a negative outlook and SBG's short and long-term foreign currency issuer default rating was assessed by Fitch as B and BB-, respectively, with a negative outlook.
-Moody's award of the SBG's rating is one notch lower than the deposit rating assigned to SBSA.
-SBG's issuer rating is mainly driven by the structural subordination of SBG's creditors to those of SBSA.
+As of the date of this Base Prospectus, SBSA's short and long-term foreign currency deposit rating was assessed by Moody's Investors Service Cyprus Ltd. ("Moody's") as NP and Ba2, respectively, with a stable outlook and SBSA's short and long-term foreign currency issuer default rating was assessed by Fitch Ratings Limited ("Fitch") as B and BB-, respectively, with a stable outlook.
+As of the date of this Base Prospectus, SBG's long-term Issuer rating was assessed by Moody's as Ba3 with a stable outlook and SBC's short and long-term foreign currency issuer default rating was assessed by Fitch as B and BB-, respectively, with a stable outlook as Ba3 with a stable outlook and SBC's short and long-term foreign currency issuer default rating was assessed by Fitch as B and BB-, respectively, with a stable outlook.

 A downgrade of the Issuers' credit ratings may increase their cost of borrowing, limit their ability to raise capital and adversely affect their results of operations.
-In November 2020, SBSA's credit rating was downgraded to Ba2 from Ba1 with a negative outlook by Moody's, as SBSA's rating is constrained by its sizeable exposure to government securities, which effectively links its creditworthiness to that of the national government.
-The negative outlook also reflects potential pressures on the Issuer's asset quality, profitability and the gradual weakening of the Issuers' standalone credit profiles as the coronavirus pandemic exacerbated an already challenging operating environment in South Africa.
-In November 2020, SBSA and SBG's credit ratings were downgraded to BB- from BB with a negative outlook by Fitch, driven by the expected negative impact from the COVID-19 pandemic on banks' operating environment and key financial metrics.
 The COVID-19 pandemic severely impacted South Africa's economic growth performance, pressuring the banks' asset quality and earnings.
 Asset quality deteriorated as a result of the systemic shock of the COVID-19 pandemic in an already weak operating environment.
-Credit losses increased significantly in the first two fiscal quarters of 2020 due to conservative provisioning and capital ratios continued to display adequate buffers over regulatory requirements and are, as of the date of this Base Prospectus, stable despite pressures on asset quality and earnings.
-A further downgrade or potential downgrade of the South African sovereign rating or a change in ratings agencies' methodologies relating to systemic support provided by the South African sovereign could also negatively affect the perception by rating agencies of the Issuers' ratings.
-The banks' ratings are highly influenced by Fitch's assessment of South Africa's operating environment and the banks' capitalisation and leverage, which are highly sensitive to adverse changes in the sovereign's credit profile, as Fitch believes it is unlikely that the banks would remain solvent following a sovereign default.
-The Issuers continue to proactively plan for the potential implications of further South African sovereign credit rating agency downgrades for both local and foreign currency which could still have a significant impact on the Issuers' access to, and cost of foreign currency liquidity sources.
+A downgrade or potential downgrade of the South African sovereign rating or a change in ratings agencies' methodologies relating to systemic support provided by the South African sovereign could also negatively affect the perception by rating agencies of the Issuers' ratings.
+The banks' ratings are highly influenced by the rating agencies assessment of South Africa's operating environment and the banks' capitalisation and leverage, which are highly sensitive to adverse changes in the sovereign's credit profile.
+Fitch, for example, has stated that it believes it is unlikely that the banks would remain solvent following a sovereign credit rating agency downgrades for both local and foreign currency which could still have a significant impact on the Issuers' access to, and cost of foreign currency liquidity sources.